rulingAnts/fdat/SCRIPTS.md

   - What: Aliases to `electron-builder --dir` and `electron-builder -mwl` respectively (legacy naming).
   - Use when: Prefer `pack` / `dist` for primary usage; these remain available for continuity.

+- dist:checksums
+  - What: Generates SHA256 checksum files for every artifact in `dist/` plus an aggregate `checksums.txt`.
+  - Use when: Publishing releases and you want verifiable integrity.

+- dist:all+checksums
+  - What: Runs `dist:all` then `dist:checksums`.
+  - Use when: One-step full multi-platform build plus checksum generation.

 ## Utilities
 - clean:dist:mac
   - What: Removes prior mac artifacts (old arch-specific DMGs/Zips and `latest-mac*.yml`).